What do you do if your leather wallet ever gets soaking wet?

 Also in All About Leather

 Most of us who've purchased a beautiful new leather wallet want it to last for as long as possible and look as good, or better - as on the day we received it.
 Here are a few tips from DiLoro on how you can get the most out of your new leather wallet.

 Have you ever asked yourself these questions?
-What is Full Grain vs Genuine Leather, or what is the difference between Cowhide Leather vs Genuine Leather?
-Did you wonder what the meaning of "split leather" is and is embossed leather real leather?
+What is Full Grain or Top Grain Leather vs Genuine Leather, or what is the difference between Cowhide Leather vs Genuine Leather?
+Did you wonder what the meaning of "split leather" is and is pu leather or embossed leather even real leather?